 The regular Swiss Travel Pass is what most tourists use when visiting Switzerland.
 This pass provides unlimited access to the Swiss Travel System for 3, 4, 8 or 15 consecutive days.

-With all the benefits previously mentioned, you can buy this pass as a first-class ticket or a second-class pass.
+With all the benefits previously mentioned, you can buy this pass as a first-class pass or a second-class pass.
 Hop onto any train, bus or boat.
-Get half-price off mountain trips and funiculars and visit world-renowned museums for free.
+Get 50% off mountain trips and funiculars and visit world-renowned museums for free.

 You can choose to buy one of these passes for your whole vacation, or just for the part of it when you’ll be exploring the cities and moving between them.